 “Sool and Sanaag is the big foreign policy all the candidates are pushing,” Sakariye Isticmaar, a Puntland-based political analyst, told Al Jazeera.
 “Whichever candidate convinces the people, clan elders and the MPs that they will reclaim Sool and Sanaag for them and promise to ensure the sovereignty of Puntland will sure have a very big advantage.”

-Injustice has been done.
-Women's [legislative] positions have been grabbed and we blame the clan elders and not anyone else.
+positions have been grabbed and we blame the clan elders and not anyone else.”]

 Another priority issue for the next president will be resuscitating the region’s economy.
 Puntland was devastated by a deadly tropical cyclone in November that washed away entire villages, roads and bridges.
 More than 300 people were killed in the cyclone and many more are missing.
 The cyclone also swept away hundreds of thousands of livestock, Puntland’s main export.

 Many of Puntland’s 2.5 million people are nomads and were already reeling from the 2011 famine and the 2009 tsunami.
 To make matters worse, the government raised taxes on livestock exports from Puntland’s Bosaso port two years ago, forcing many traders to ship their animals from Berberra port in Somaliland instead.

 Piracy is also a major issue.
 Although cases of piracy are dwindling, and the issue doesn’t rank high among the clan elders, it is a pressing concern for the international community, which has poured millions of dollars into building pirate prisons in Puntland.
 There is also the issue of migrants fleeing the Horn of Africa through the port of Bosaso.